Michael Gould-Wartofsky -

 5. Keep an eye on student spaces and social media

 While Muslim and undocumented students are particular targets of surveillance, they are not alone.
-Electronic surveillance has expanded beyond traditional closed-circuit TV cameras to next-generation technologies like IQeye HD megapixel cameras, so-called edge devices (cameras that can do their own analytics), and Perceptrak’s video analytics software, which “analyzes video from security cameras 24×7 for events of interest,” and which recently made its debut at Johns Hopkins University and Mount Holyoke College.
+Electronic surveillance has expanded beyond traditional closed-circuit TV cameras to next-generation technologies (Archived) like IQeye HD megapixel cameras, so-called edge devices (cameras that can do their own analytics), and Perceptrak's video analytics software (archived), which "analyzes video from security cameras 24x7 for events of interest," and which recently made its debut at Johns Hopkins University and Mount Holyoke College.

 At the same time, students' social media accounts have become a favorite destination for everyone from campus police officers to analysts at the Department of Homeland Security.